38young/msr-policy-causal-llm/README.md

 Policy analysis increasingly uses LLM-assisted workflows and confidential data.
 This project focuses on auditability, reproducibility, and robustness diagnostics for decision-relevant conclusions.

 ## Status
-Repo initialized.
-Artifacts will be added by Feb.8, 2026
+Writing sample is available.
+Additional demo artifacts will be added by Feb 8, 2026.